barryclark/jekyll-now/_posts/2017-01-30-TopTalent Seeks You.md

 Aside from their prestiguous titles and many developer portfolios, their free email newsletter offers insightful feedback for those seeking a little more help with their programming practices.

-I've reviewed multiple articles on MVC framework customizations, increasing workflow optimization, and overall very helpful guidelines that aim to focus on furthering your skill sets as a professional developer.
-I was even able to [use some of these insights in my personal app projects.](emilypmendez.github.io/projects)
+After reviewing multiple articles on MVC framework customizations, learning how to increase workflow optimization, and evaluating overall very helpful guidelines, I have determined that TopTalent truly aims to focus on furthering your skill sets as a professional developer.
+I was even able to [use some of these insights in my client side Javascript based app projects.](emilypmendez.github.io/projects)

 I'm personally excited to become part of the network due to many "answers" provided by legitimately successful programmers and otherwise engineers located on **Quora**.